holmstead/principles_of_data_analytics/README.md

-# Principles of Data Analytics
+# An Exploration of the Palmer Penguins Dataset

-An analysis of the Palmer Penguins dataset.[^1.0] Horsts repo can be found here.[^1.05] A nicely formatted copy of the dataset can be found in UCIs machine learning archives [^1.1]
+This repository contains an analysis of the Palmer Penguins dataset.[^1.0] Horsts repo can be found here.[^1.05] A nicely formatted copy of the dataset can be found in UCIs machine learning archives [^1.1].

+Several popular data analysis libraries are used to provide insigths into the palmer penguin dataset.

 ## Quickstart